Frequently Asked Questions

 Accuracy depends on several factors:

 Accuracy varies based on category clarity, training data quality, and response complexity.
-The dual-rater approach lets you measure and report reliability objectively rather than guessing.
+The dual-rater approach lets you measure reliability objectively rather than guessing.
+And because reconciled disagreements feed back as training data, accuracy improves measurably with each coding cycle.

 When should I use Kappa vs Alpha?